jbush001/NyuziToolchain/README.md

 * The triple for this target is 'nyuzi-'.
 * There are also bits of an autoconf based build system in this project.
 It doesn't work.
-* Using sudo on make install as described can leave files with root ownership in your build directory, which can then cause cryptic build errors later when building as non-root.
-Doing a 'sudo chown -R &#x60;whoami&#x60; .' in the build directory will fix this.
+* Using sudo on make install as described leaves files with root ownership in the build directory.
+This causes cryptic build errors later when building as non-root.
+Doing 'sudo chown -R &#x60;whoami&#x60; .' in the build directory will fix this.

 ## Invoking the Compiler